Oral PrEP Training Materials

 Please visit the ICAP website here for translated and editable documents.

-This PrEP training curriculum was developed by the South African HIV Clincians Society, in close collaboration with Wits RHI, ANOVA and OPTIONS with additional contributions from Gilead.
+This PrEP training curriculum was developed by the Southern African HIV Clincians Society, in close collaboration with Wits RHI, ANOVA and OPTIONS with additional contributions from Gilead.
 The purpose of these slides is to ensure that teams and countries do not have to reinvent the wheel, as well as to have a library of slides available to countries and partners to utilize for quality training and presentation.

 Please refer to the speakers notes at the bottom of each slide.
 Areas where country specific information will need to be adapted are highlighted, as the slides were developed in South Africa.
 Please use and adapt this curriculum as per your needs, but acknowledge the source.
 Suggested citation: Southern African HIV Clinicians Society and partners PrEP curriculum package February 2017.